MEPG: A Minimalist Ensemble Policy Gradient Framework for Deep Reinforcement Learning: Conclusion

 \section{Conclusion}

-Ensemble RL methods introduce multiple value and policy functions, aiming to mitigate instability in Q-learning and to learn a robust policy.
-As a result, it raises with it the problem of large mount of resource consumption issue and introduce more hyper-parameters.
-Before applying the ensemble DRL algorithms to the real world, we need to solve the aforementioned tricky problems.
-Therefore, in this paper, we propose a novel ensemble reinforcement learning framework, called \underline{M}inimalist \underline{E}nsemble \underline{P}olicy \underline{G}radient (MEPG).
-The ensemble property of the MEPG framework is induced by minimalist ensemble consistent Bellman update that utilizes the dropout operator.
-Then we show that the policy evaluation in MEPG framework is mathematically equivalent to a deep Gaussian Process.
-Next we verify the effectiveness of MEPG in the PyBullet control suite, which is generally considered harder than the commonly used MuJoCo suite.
-Moreover, the experimental results show that the performance of ensemble DRL algorithms can be easily outperformed by MEPG framework.
-Besides performance, the MEPG framework have tremendous advantages in terms of run time and number of parameters compared to the tested model-free and ensemble DRL algorithms.
+Ensemble RL is an important class of methods for generalizable RL.
+However, it raises computational resource consumption and introduces more hyper-parameters.
+To apply ensemble deep RL algorithms to the real world, we need to solve the tricky problems mentioned in section \ref{sec: introduction}.
+Thus, we propose a novel ensemble RL framework, called \underline{M}inimalist \underline{E}nsemble \underline{P}olicy \underline{G}radient (MEPG).
+The ensemble property of MEPG is induced by a minimalist ensemble consistent Bellman update that utilizes a modified dropout operator.
+We show that the policy evaluation in the MEPG framework theoretically maintains two synchronized deep GPs, resulting in the stability of the Bellman equation.
+Next, we verify the effectiveness of MEPG in the PyBullet control suite.
+The experimental evaluations show that the performance of ensemble DRL algorithms can be easily outperformed by MEPG.
+Besides superior performance, MEPG has tremendous advantages in terms of run time and the number of parameters compared to the tested model-free and ensemble DRL algorithms.
 The core technique we adopt is the minimalist ensemble consistent Bellman update, wherein the dropout operator is a popular method in deep learning.
-For the reinforcement learning community, however, the neural network is generally considered as a function approximator under continuous control tasks.
-As we all know, the neural network is a complex and subtle tool, and reinforcement learning researcher may concentrate on the role of neural networks in DRL.
-Thus, we highlight that the potential of neural networks may not have been fully exploited, as exemplified by our MEPG framework.
+MEPG can be used in real-world applications such as autonomous driving\citep{filos2020can}, where the computational burden is huge, and the task is time-critical.
+For the bigger picture of the RL community, we highlight that the potential of neural networks and relevant techniques may not have been fully exploited, as exemplified by our MEPG framework.
+For future work, we can explore the connections between techniques often used in deep learning and the problem structure of RL itself, such as the regularization of neural networks (e.g., layer normalization), and the properties that the features learned by the policy and value networks should have.